-- Information on the total conservation savings from fiscal year (FY) 1982 through FY 2008\ - Information on current conservation programs from FY 2001 through FY 2008 - Information on the historical conservation achievements for the period FY 1982 through FY 2000 - Expended dollars in a table format - Definitions of the terms used within the text and tables of the document
+- Overview of total conservation savings from fiscal year (FY) 1982 through FY 2009. - Information on current conservation programs from FY 2001 through FY 2009. - Information on the historical conservation achievements for the period FY 1982 through FY 2000. - Savings acquisition costs. - Glossary of the terms used within the text and tables of the document.

-\ BPA's fiscal year runs from October 1 through September 30
+^{} BPA's fiscal year runs from Oct.
+1 through Sept.
+30

-IMPORTANT NOTE FOR THE USER:
+IMPORTANT NOTE FOR THE USER

-This information is sensitive to seemingly unimportant changes in the assumptions surrounding it.
+The data contained in the RED Book are sensitive to changes in the assumptions surrounding them.
 Use data with care to ensure that the correct characterizations of the monetary and energy figures are communicated.

 The RED Book information is presented to the nearest tenth of an average megawatt (aMW) in most of the tables.
 Information in the charts and graphs may be rounded to the nearest 5 aMW.
-When presenting this information to the public, BPA recommends using "rounded" numbers because it recognizes that these data are not precise and are subject to adjustment over time.
+When presenting this information to the public, BPA recommends using rounded numbers because the agency recognizes that these data are not precise and are subject to adjustment over time.